 Kevin is a Cloud Analytics Architect for Bayer AG.
 He holds a BS in Computer Science from OU and has 25 years experience as a professional software engineer.
 He attends All Souls Unitarian church and also enjoys playing guitar in a band with friends.

 "I started taking my sons to Coach Reed when they were 6 years old, for the workouts but also for the experience of diversity and bridging cultures.
 When I saw the work Coach was doing and saw the incredible impact he was having on the community, I couldn't help but get involved!"

 Doug is an IT Project Manager at Cimarex Energy Co in Tulsa.
 Doug has been with Cimarex since 2007 where he started as a senior programmer analyst.
-In addition to helping Coach Reed, by connecting with the kids of the Reed Community Foundation and trying to be a positive mentor/role model, Doug also is very active in a large local church where he spends a lot of time leading men’s small groups and serving in the live video production area, but his real passion is spending time with the kids during evening sessions and helping Coach anyway he can.
+In addition to helping Coach Reed, by connecting with the kids of the Reed Community Foundation and trying to be a positive mentor/role model, Doug is also very active in a large local church where he serves in the live video production area, but his real passion is spending time with the kids during evening sessions and helping Coach anyway he can.

 “I first became aware of RCF when our church did a local outreach for them.
 I was immediately drawn by the heart of Coach Reed who is just trying to help kids get pointed in the right direction in life.
 With honesty, discipline, and love that I see Coach provide these young people… I wanted to be involved and help these kids stay the course and experience success in their life.”